 Mountain Time USA

-Only VERTIGO - i.e., a feeling of spinning or whirling is specifically related to ear disease and/or the related neurologic pathways.
-If you have true vertigo, see your doctor.
+Only VERTIGO - i.e., a feeling of spinning or whirling - is specifically related to ear disease and/or the related central neurologic pathways.
+If you have true vertigo, it's important to see your doctor.

-On the other hand, unspecific unsteadiness or a tendency to fall rarely involves ear disease and most people are relegated to learning to live with this problem.
+On the other hand, unspecific unsteadiness or a tendency to fall minimally involves ear disease.

 HOW DO WE KEEP OUR BALANCE?